debianmaster/talks/topics.md

   * Applying k8s network policies
   * applying mTLS auth between
   * Applying Istio ca for ent-to-end encryption (if this is ready)

+### 9. Microservices with Openshift and Istio (short)

+There is large focus in industry to make apps cloud native and in this session we will explore tools / methods to build application in cloud native way.

+1)  API first design with Open API specification and code generation tools
+2)  Containerisation of code using source to image method
+3)  Deploying/Scaling containers on kubernetes
+4)  Securing microservice API's  without writing code into apps using istio-auth
+5)  Visibility and Day 2 operations on microservices using istio and kiali

+In this demo-driven presentation, you will learn how to design, package, deploy, scale, secure and monitor your application using Apicurio, Kubernetes and Istio.